Chapter 11:

 I was still confused.
 He didn’t seem to have any problems nor anything he needed to say.
 He breathed in.

 “I’m sorry.
 I freaked out at you after what happened to Kaya.
-It was hard to view you as a kid, but you started crying when I grabbed your collar.
+It was hard to view you as anything less than an adult, but you started crying when I grabbed your collar.
 You’ve only been alive for about a week.
-Kid or not, I was unaware of the vulnerability you had.
+I was unaware of the vulnerability you had.
 You’re strong, Nell.
 As strong as Kaya and Sy.
 So keep moving forward.”

 His solemn tone shifted as he smiled at me.